Kalloorkkad

 Kallorkkad is a village in Ernakulam district, in the Indian state of Kerala.
 It is a panchayath and it has minor towns such as Nakapuzha, and Kaloor.
 Most of its people are either farmers or engaged in small-scale business.

 Location

-Kalloorkkad is situated in Muvattupuzha taluk of Kerala State, 13 km from Muvattupuzha, 12 km from Thodupuzha, and 5 km from Vazhakulam.
+Kalloorkkad is situated near Muvattupuzha taluk of Kerala State, 13 km from Muvattupuzha, 12 km from Thodupuzha, and 5 km from Vazhakulam.
 Kalloorkkad village is located on the border of Ernakulam district, very near the Idukki district.
 The economy is reliant on agriculture, and the main cultivations are rubber and pineapple.
 The village is well connected with towns like Thodupuzha, Muvattupuzha and Kothamangalam through local bus transport, and there are some KSRTC buses also present.

 Demographics

-As of 2001 census, it had a population of 12838 with 6460 males and 6378 females.
+As of 2011 census, it had a population of 12911 with 6466 males and 6445 females.
 The village is mainly made up of Syrian Catholic Christians and Hindus.
 Muslims are very rare compared to other nearby places.